rtkwlf/cookbook-simple-iptables/README.md

     -A INPUT --jump ACCEPT -m conntrack --ctstate ESTABLISHED,RELATED -A INPUT --jump ACCEPT --proto icmp
     -A INPUT --jump REJECT --reject-with icmp-host-prohibited

+Defining a `simple_iptables_rule` resource actually creates a new chain with the name of the resource and a jump to the chain from the chain specified in the `direction` attribute.
+By default, the jump is unconditional.
+However, the `chain_condition` attribute can be specified to make the jump conditional.
+For example:

+    simple_iptables_rule "management_interface" do
+      direction "INPUT"
+      chain_condition "-i eth1"
+      rule [ "-p tcp --dport 80", "-p tcp --dport 443" ]
+      jump "ACCEPT"
+    end

+The rules specified under the `rule` attribute will only be evaluate for packets for which the rule in `chain_condition` holds.

 `simple_iptables_policy` Resource